 Escaping in the shower has become a daily reprieve for many.
 But if you’ve only been taking a regular old shower, you’ve been missing the point entirely.
-It is far better, and far more beneficial, to take a practice mindful showering.
+It is far better, and far more beneficial, to take a practice mindful shower meditation.

 Mindful showering is a great way to practise meditation at home because the shower is already a relaxing experience, and meditation simply adds to the relaxation to make it a serenely peaceful time.

 There are numerous ways to boost your mental health in the shower.
 Many people even like to take extremely cold showers for cold-therapy, which has been linked to reducing inflammation and increasing metabolism .
-But perhaps the best experience is to take a mindful shower.
+But perhaps the best experience is to take a mindful shower meditation.

 - Create a relaxing experience when you shower.
 Use scents that you find relaxing and make sure the temperature of the water is pleasant.

 - Set your intent and remind yourself that you are taking a mindful shower to get clean in both the body and the mind, and to cultivate inner peace.

 - Undress mindfully, without being judgmental of your body.
 Slowly take you clothes off, moving mindfully like you would if you were practicing tai chi.

 - Turn on the shower, mindfully observing the sound as your hand turns the faucet.
 Get in the shower and take ten deep breaths to relax.